-Alternatives 2 and 3 would reduce the catch limits from current levels (Alternative 1), resulting in some negative indirect effects in the short-term should the lower catch limits result in an inseason closure to harvest.
-Because the ACT is not currently used for management, the catch limits under Alternative 2's Option 2a and 2b are essentially the same.
+Preferred Alternative 2 and Alternative 3 would reduce the catch limits from current levels (Alternative 1), resulting in some negative indirect effects in the short-term should the lower catch limits result in an in-season closure to harvest.
+Because the ACT is not currently used for management, the catch limits under Preferred Alternative 2, Preferred Option 2a and Option 2b are essentially the same.
 Although Option 2b sets values for the ACT, it is only when the ACL is met that the in-season AM is triggered, closing the harvest of mutton snapper for the remainder of the year.
-Thus, the social effects are the same between the options under Alternative 2.
-The catch limits under Alternative 3 are lower than Alternative 2, thus greater negative effects would be expected from Alternative 3, as it would be more likely to reach the lower catch limits under Alternative 3, triggering an inseason closure.
+Thus, the social effects are the same between the options under Preferred Alternative 2, thus greater negative effects would be expected from Alternative 3, as it would be more likely to reach the lower catch limits under Alternative 3, triggering an in-season closure.

-For both Alternatives 2 and 3, the lowest catch levels would be set for 2017, with the limits increasing thereafter through 2020.
+For both Preferred Alternative 2 and Alternative 3, the lowest catch levels would be set for 2017, with the limits increasing thereafter through 2020.
 Thus, negative indirect effects would be expected to be greatest in 2017, and should decrease somewhat in subsequent years.
 These indirect effects would relate to the triggering of an in-season closure as a result of reaching the ACL and any corresponding restrictions adopted to constrain harvest.
 Total Gulf landings averaged 136,183 lbs for 2014 and 2015 (Table 1.1.4).
 Assuming that catch remains the same as during these years, an in-season closure would be expected to occur during each year under the increasing annual ACLs of Alternative 3, although the in-season closure would likely occur later in each subsequent year.
-For Alternative 2, the ACLs for 2017 and 2018 are lower than the average total Gulf landings for 2014-2015, while the ACLs for 2019 and 2020 are higher.
-Thus, assuming that catch remains the same as during 2014-2015, in-season closures under Alternative 2 would likely occur only during 2017 and 2018, but these closures would occur later in the year than if Alternative 3 is selected.
+For Preferred Alternative 2, the ACLs for 2017 and 2018 are lower than the average total Gulf landings for 2014-2015, while the ACLs for 2019 and 2020 are higher.
+Thus, assuming that catch remains the same as during 2014-2015, in-season closures under Preferred Alternative 2 would likely occur only during 2017 and 2018, but these closures would occur later in the year than if Alternative 3 is selected.
 Nevertheless, assuming that catch levels would remain the same as those in 2014-2015 is not likely, as the total Gulf landings of mutton snapper have increased overall since 2010 (Table 1.1.4).
-Thus, it is likely that in-season closures will occur earlier in the year than if catch levels remain constant from past years.
+Thus, it is likely that in-season closures would occur earlier in the year if catch levels remain constant from past years.